-Honey is made from flower nectar, gathered by bees, and then processed inside their digestive tracts in a way that would seem kind of gross if you actually had to witness it up-close.
+Arguably the “first sweetener,” honey is made from flower nectar, gathered by bees, and then processed inside their digestive tracts in a way that would seem kind of gross if you actually had to witness it up-close.
 (There’s a lot of regurgitating involved).
 When all’s said and done, however, golden amber honey is among the most beautiful foods we have ? to our taste buds, and to our eyes.

 Health: there’s no denying honey will spike your blood sugar.
 In this way, it’s even (slightly) worse than white sugar.
 On the other hand, honey’s rich phytonutrient and antioxidant content make it a superior food in other ways.
 Honey promotes healing along the upper GI tract, fights bacterial infections, improves immune adaptability, reduces insulin resistance, and may reduce the risk of cancer.
 It’s generally Just Good For Us in moderation.
 There’s even evidence that honey consumption vs. white sugar reduces your chance of gaining weight and getting heart disease.

 Most of what I just said only applies to honey that’s raw, unfiltered, and generally un-messed-with.
 Unfortunately, a lot of honey today is cooked, filtered, and very much “messed-with.”
 Most is “pure” honey, where the “impurities” removed are health-giving substances.
 Most honey is high-heat pasteurized, which destroys almost all of the nutrients that are left.

 And most honey is taken from commercial hives that are fed on sugar water part of the year.
 Understand: bees don’t create the phytonutrients and antioxidants in honey they gather them from flowers.
 Remove the flowers from the equation, and these nutrients all but disappear.